This maple pecan pie takes classic pecan pie up a notch by using maple syrup in the filling and ground oats for a slight nuttiness in the crust.

 What type of maple syrup should I use in this pecan pie?

-For the maple syrup, use grade B, or the darkest variety that you can find.
+For the maple syrup, use the darkest variety that you can find.
 It will impart the most maple flavor to your pie.
-Save the grade A for pancakes.–Dawn Casale and David Crofton
+Save the lighter maple syrup for pancakes.

 Maple Pecan Pie

 - 30 M

 - 2 H, 35 M